 While there is a bit of overlap, that's a benefit.

-Some forms are needed for each year like the handy calendar or maybe the task needs to be done more than once.
+Some forms are needed for each year, like the handy calendar, or maybe the task needs to be done more than once.

-Repeating some of the information is always a good thing so you don’t forget.
+Repeating some of the information is always a good thing, so you don't forget.

-Even if your teen already completed some of the years, I would encourage you to download all of them to be sure you haven’t overlooked any critical steps.
+Even if your teen has already completed some of the years, I would encourage you to download all of them to be sure you haven't overlooked any critical steps.

 I only have one in high school right now, but I love these kits.

-My son goes to a regional vocational school, though they do encourage college so academics still have a strong emphasis…hello it’s Massachusetts where schools breathe mandated tests.
+My son goes to a regional vocational school, though they do encourage college, so academics still have a strong emphasis...hello, it's Massachusetts, where schools breathe mandated tests.

 He is leaning heavily on pursuing the masonry field that he's learning.

-Even so, I still think the volunteer tracker, career worksheets, resume template, and calendar can be used for any student no matter their path.
+Even so, I still think the volunteer tracker, career worksheets, resume template, and calendar can be used for any student, no matter their path.

-And like their moods, teens change their minds, a lot.
+And like their moods, teens change their minds a lot.

 When the others finish middle school and start freshman year, we'll be using this planner for sure.

->>>Get the High School Survival Kit HERE
+👉Grab Mel's High School Survival Kit here.

 Don't miss this...
 Mel from Parenting High Schoolers has written this fabulous new book available in paperback and on Kindle.

-Planning for College Planner
+📒Planning for College Planner

 From the first thoughts of planning out your high school career to the events of dorm move-in day, Laura has thought of everything.

-After helping 2 sons through the college planning process and about to help her daughter, she was frustrated when she couldn’t find anything out there to make it easier.
+After helping her 2 sons through the college planning process and about to help her daughter, she was frustrated when she couldn't find anything out there to make it easier.

 So she did what moms do...

-she created her own resource packet and now she’s sharing it with you.
+She created her own resource packet and now she's sharing it with you.

 - High school course planning